tatey/conformist/README.md

 ### Virtual Columns

-Columns do not have to be sourced from input.
-Omit the index and a virtual column is included in the conformed output.
+Virtual columns are not sourced from input.
+Omit the index to create a virtual column.
+Like real columns, virtual columns are included in the conformed output.

 ``` ruby
 column :day do